sfw/comanda/README.md

 - OpenAI and Anthropic for their LLM APIs
 - The Ollama project for local LLM support
 - The Go community for excellent libraries and tools
+- The Colly framework for web scraping capabilities